Memory Kernel Coupling Theory: Obtain Time Correlation Function from Higher-order Moments

+where $\hat{a}_{s}^{\dagger}\;(\hat{a}_{s})$ is the creation (annihilation) operator of the electron with spin $s$ and $\{,\}$ denotes the anti-commutator.
+First, in Fig.~\ref{fig:Fermi} (a), we see that MKCT exactly captures $A_s(t)$ with a truncation $n=16$ as compared to DEOM.
+As side note, the differences appearing in Fig.~\ref{fig:CORR} (a) can be removed by improving $n$.
+Next, in Fig.~\ref{fig:Fermi} (b), note that the Kondo resonance $\pi\Delta A(0)$ and the Fermi resonance that occur at $\omega= \pm U/2$ are also exactly calculated by MKCT.
+Finally, in Fig.~\ref{fig:Fermi} (c), we show that MKCT is more than $28$ times faster than DEOM in calculating the SIAM, and the marginal cost of MKCT calculations is lower compared to DEOM.

-In conclusion, we present a general formalism, termed as memory kernel coupling theory (MKCT), to calculate TCFs.
+In conclusion, we present a general formalism, termed the memory kernel coupling theory (MKCT), to calculate TCFs.
 We decompose the memory kernels of TCFs into auxiliary kernels, such that we can construct a chain-like coupled equations of motion.
 The coupled equations of motion for the auxiliary kernels can be solved with proper truncation, similar to the HEOM.
 Notably, our method requires only a single steady-state calculation to construct the auxiliary kernels, such that the complexity of solving the coupled equations of motion is independent of the system size.
 We also present the solution to the coupled equations of motion in the frequency domain.

-Additionally, we demonstrate that our method can reproduce results from exact numerical methods for a typical open quantum system--the spin-boson model.
-We notice that memory kernels in the spin-boson model can exhibit shorter lifetimes compared to the lifetime of the TCFs.
+Additionally, we demonstrate that our method can reproduce results from exact numerical methods for two typical open quantum systems--the spin-boson model and the SIAM.
+We notice that memory kernels can exhibit shorter lifetimes compared to the lifetime of the TCFs.
 In the future, we aim to extend the auxiliary kernel framework to multiple-time correlation functions.
 Note also that our method is not restricted to the case with clear system-bath separation, or bath with Gaussian statistics.
 Indeed, MKCT can be applied to the systems that are not easily handled by HEOM or DEOM.

 Moreover, our formalism can be combined with other methods to solve the dynamical problems of complex quantum systems.
 For instance, in quantum chemistry, the ground state properties can be obtained using variational principles.
-By utilizing the ground state moments, one can calculate TCFs using our method, thereby obtaining information about excited states.
+Using the ground-state moments, one can calculate TCFs using our method, thereby obtaining information about excited states.
 Similarly, obtaining dynamic properties directly from Quantum Monte Carlo (QMC) is challenging due to the sign problem.
-The MKCT can utilize ground state properties obtained from QMC to calculate dynamic properties.
+The MKCT can utilize ground-state properties obtained from QMC to calculate dynamic properties.
 Such that we expect our formalism can have a wide range of applicability.